AntonDirani/React_Javascript_Compiler_AntlrV4/README.md

 ## How to Try It

+1. Generate ANTLR Recognizer for "LexerGram.g4" and "ParserGram.4".
-1. Write your React and JavaScript code in the `Files/test.txt` file within the project directory.
+2. Write your React and JavaScript code in the `Files/test.txt` file within the project directory.
-2. Run the `Main.java` file to parse the code and generate the output (AST + Symbol Table)
+3. Run the `Main.java` file to parse the code and generate the output (AST + Symbol Table).